We are told not to force it, lest we cause our children psychological damage that will last a lifetime.

 • Keeping a diaper dry for two hours or more

-• The ability to sit on and get off of a potty chair or child's toilet seat
+• Ability to sit on and get off of a potty chair or child’s toilet seat

-• The ability to pull down diapers or pull-ups
+• Being able to pull down diapers or pull-ups

 • Verbally expressing a need to use the bathroom